The Board held its seventh and final meeting of the year on 8 December 2020.

 So in conclusion, congratulations to all our wonderful teachers for their hard work, and our wonderful students for producing these great results.

-We also discussed the projected year-end position for the school’s financial performance in 2019, and reviewed the draft budget for 2020.
+We discussed the projected year-end position for the school’s financial performance in 2020 and reviewed the draft budget for 2021.

-Again, these items will be confirmed and approved at the first meeting in 2020.
+These items will be confirmed and approved at the first meeting in 2021.

-Special thanks to the 2019 PTS committee members, the organisers and to the many people who help with the various events organised this year.
-These events included the successful and fun Easter Fair, the Quiz Night, Bake Sales, Ice Block Sales, Discos and the Forest Project.
+Special thanks to the 2020 Friends committee members, the organisers and to the many people who help with the various events organised this year.
+These events included the successful and fun Quiz Night, Ice block sales, Disco, Family Fun Night and a Cookbook.

-This is our last BOT newsletter for 2019.
-It’s been another really exciting and successful year at Victoria Avenue School, and we’re really grateful for all the hard work contributed by our students, our excellent team of teachers, support staff and leaders, and by so many of our parent community.
+This is our last BOT newsletter for 2020.
+It’s been an extremely challenging, but successful year, at Victoria Avenue School with COVID and lockdowns but we are really grateful for all the hard work contributed by our students, our excellent team of teachers, support staff and leaders, and by so many of our parent community.

 Board Contact Details